 It’s not always accurate to use online reviews and customer satisfaction reports to know for real if a web host is good or not.
 That’s because many CMS and programming languages need different levels of server resources, specifications, and technologies.
 So, I’ll update the following comparison table of the best monthly web hosting providers to keep track of their latest prices, deals, and best features.

 Many web hosting services offer long term billing cycles to keep their customer and somehow stabilize their annual revenue, but some of them take the risk and offer monthly web hosting plans for all types of sites because they know, bloggers will enjoy using their services and stay for a long time with them.

 That gives you the idea that choosing a web hosting plan and paying monthly reflects the quality of the web host that risking heir businesses and offer such low prices as a trial or regular costs.

-What to try a web hos for 30 days?
+Want to try a web hosting plan for 30 days?

 If there are doubts about the web host, and you don’t have any idea about website management, cPanel, and other things, you may try the web hosting plan for a full month before buying it.
 The majority of providers offer a money-back guarantee for the first 30 days, even, some of them offer a money-back for 90 days.

 When it’s not the time for monthly hosting?